Skip to content

 Fundamentals

-VectorBT PRO was implemented to address common performance shortcomings of backtesting libraries.
-It builds upon the idea that each instance of a trading strategy can be represented in a vectorized form, so multiple strategy instances can be packed into a single multi-dimensional array, processed in a highly efficient manner, and analyzed easily.
+VBT was designed to address common performance challenges present in many backtesting libraries.
+It is built on the idea that each trading strategy instance can be represented in a vectorized format.
+This method allows multiple strategy instances to be combined into a single multi-dimensional array, enabling highly efficient processing and straightforward analysis.

 Stack

-Thanks to the time-series nature of trading data, most of the aspects related to backtesting can be translated into arrays.
-In particular, vectorbt operates on NumPy arrays, which are very fast due to optimized, pre-compiled C code.
-NumPy arrays are supported by numerous scientific packages in the vibrant Python ecosystem, such as Pandas, NumPy, and Numba.
-There is a great chance that you already used some of those packages!
+Since trading data is time-series based, most aspects of backtesting can be represented as arrays.
+In particular, VBT works with NumPy arrays, which are very fast thanks to optimized, pre-compiled C code.
+NumPy arrays are supported by many scientific packages in the dynamic Python ecosystem, including Pandas, NumPy, and Numba.
+There is a good chance you have already used some of these packages!

-While NumPy excels at performance, it's not necessarily the most intuitive package for time series analysis.
-Consider the following moving average using NumPy:
+While NumPy offers excellent performance, it is not always the most intuitive tool for time series analysis.
+Consider the following moving average example using NumPy:

 >>> from vectorbtpro import *